CO2 AS A SOLVENT

 CO2 as a solvent operates at lower conditions than other solvents.
 Due to its interesting properties, Supercritical CO2 can be described as a "green" solvent.
 The critical point of CO2 is easily accessible (critical temperature 31°C and critical pressure 74 bar) allowing the fluid to be used at mild conditions (temperatures 40-60°C) without leaving harmful organic residues.
 Using CO2 as a solvent, no organic residue is found in either the extract and solid residue and no thermal degradation appears.
 When CO2 is converted back to a gas, it no longer holds onto the oils, resulting in very high-quality products.

 Through only modest changes in the temperature and pressure, the physical properties of CO2 can be manipulated.
 A wider range of extractant selectability is available when working with pressures lower than 3,000 psi; CO2 has solvency power from 300psi up.
 Moreover, by changing extraction pressure and temperature, the solubility and selectivity of the solvent (CO2) for species of interest can be changed to optimize the extraction, while even refusing undesired compounds.

 At subcritical parameters it is possible to remove extractants that are thermolabile, resulting in more aromatic extracts.
 Extracts obtained from CO2 most closely resemble the natural starting material, which is the goal of essential oil extraction.

 Supercritical CO2 has a polarity comparable to liquid pentane and, therefore, it is compatible for the solubilization of lipophilic compounds such as lipids and essential oils.
-By utilizing this technology, THC or other compounds or oils can be extracted from the Cannabis plant material without any reaction to the CO2; resulting in a pure, transparent amber oil.
+By utilizing this technology, compounds of interest can be extracted from the plant material without any reaction to the CO2; resulting in a pure, transparent amber oil.